DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 mysql -u root -p
 ```

 - Create a user named `masa_script`, as in settings.py , and grant it privileges.
-One can
+You could
   also choose other credentials and update the file settings.py

 ```